Progressives stand firm on priorities as infrastructure debate continues - The Boston Globe

 With slim majorities in both chambers of Congress, nearly every Democratic vote is needed to pass both bills.

-Biden, House Speaker Nancy Pelosi, D-Calif., and Sen. Chuck Schumer, D-N.Y., and majority leader, have assured the Congressional Progressive Caucus that both bills will advance as part of a “two-track” process.
+Biden, House Speaker Nancy Pelosi, and Senate majority leader Chuck Schumer have assured the Congressional Progressive Caucus that both bills will advance as part of a “two-track” process.

-In a letter to lawmakers Saturday, Pelosi urged passage of the infrastructure bill by the end of the month and signaled that Democratic leaders were continuing to negotiate the broader social policy and climate bill with Manchin and Sen. Kyrsten Sinema, D-Ariz., two party holdouts who are needed to pass legislation in the Senate.
+In a letter to lawmakers Saturday, Pelosi urged passage of the infrastructure bill by the end of the month and signaled that Democratic leaders were continuing to negotiate the broader social policy and climate bill with Manchin and Senator Kyrsten Sinema, an Arizona Democrat, two party holdouts who are needed to pass legislation in the Senate.

 Advertisement